-Tooth loss and bone loss is a serious issue.
+Tooth loss and bone loss are serious issues.
 It can be caused by many different issues, including gum disease, facial trauma, bruxism, and more.
 When you lose your teeth, several things begin to happen.
 Your smile suffers.
 It becomes more difficult to eat and speak properly.
 Your jaw even begins to weaken and change shape, altering your bite.
 Missing teeth need to be replaced.
 At Newport Dental Group, we can replace your missing teeth with dental implants.
 Dental implants are popular for many reasons, including their unique ability to prevent bone loss.

 Along with all of the functions your teeth perform above your gums, they also have an important job below the gums as well.
 Every time you chew, the roots of your teeth stimulate the jawbone.
 This stimulation lets your body know that nutrients are needed at the jaw and surrounding areas.
 When you lose teeth, the stimulation decreases.
 Even missing one tooth leads to less stimulation.
 The body then thinks that fewer nutrients are needed, so it sends less.
 Gradually, the bone begins to resorb and grow weak.